-According to information we have received directly from the exchange, US-investors are indeed permitted to trade here.
+According to info we have received directly from the exchange, US-investors are indeed permitted to trade here.
 However, they are not permitted to take advantage of the affiliate program (see more about the affiliate program below under Affiliate Program).

 PrimeXBT Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
-What the trading views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
+What the trading views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
-Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
+Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 The below is a picture of the trading view at PrimeXBT: